#39 – AZUMAYA-YAMA

 I wasn’t even paying to climb the bloody mountain!

 The road turned sharp right and crossed a river.
-On the other side I walked up into the woods and promptly got lost.
-For half an hour I strolled around the woods in circles along a series of vehicular tracks that led nowhere in particular.
+On the other side, I walked up into the woods and promptly got lost.
+For half an hour I strolled around the woods in circles on a series of vehicular tracks that led nowhere in particular.